-Our research topics in application of deep learning are focused on autonomous driving (depth estimation, object tracking, multi-sensor recognition), video recognition (video Turing test, video captioning), and defect detection (manufacturing, medical imaging).
+Our research topics in application of deep learning are focused on generative models (GAN, diffusion models), multi-modal learning, autonomous driving (depth estimation, object tracking, multi-sensor recognition), and anomaly detection (manufacturing, medical imaging).

 Our research on neural network architectures aims to find the optimal structure for convolutional neural networks.
-Recent topics include designing new architectures, or new operations in the network, and automated architecture search.
+Recent topics include vision transformer, designing new architectures, or new operations in the network, and automated architecture search.

 Designing a new CNN architecture with gradually increasing feature dimension (PyramidNet)